Departure (1931 film)

-Departure (French: Partir) is a 1931 French drama film directed by Maurice Tourneur and starring Jean Marchat, Simone Cerdan and Ginette d'Yd.
+Departure (French: Partir) is a 1931 French drama film directed by Maurice Tourneur and starring Jean Marchat, Simone Cerdan and Gaby Basset.
 It was based on a novel by Roland Dorgelès.
+It was shot at the Saint-Maurice Studios in Paris.
+The film's sets were designed by the art director Jacques Colombier.

+Synopsis

 An opera singer travelling with her company on a passenger ship for a tour of French Indochina, encounters a mysterious young man who she falls in love with.